olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

     `$ cd scripts && sudo python hardware_setup.py`

     This script creates a udev rule which generates a permanent symbolic link to your arduino at `/dev/arduino`, so we never need to guess where to find it.
-The software relies on these symbolic links, so we will need them to work to interact with hardware.
+The software defaults to these symbolic links if they are not specified in `config.ini`.

 8. Restart your computer.